top of page

 COLLABORATIVE MUSICIAN, & SPEAKER

-GRAMMY®-nominated artist JAN KRAYBILL is a concert organist, pianist, harpsichordist, dynamic speaker, educator, church musician, consultant, and enthusiastic cheerleader for the power of music to change lives for the better.
+GRAMMY®-nominated artist JAN KRAYBILL is a concert organist, pianist, and harpsichordist; a dynamic speaker, educator, church musician, and consultant; and an enthusiastic cheerleader for the power of music to change lives for the better.

 Throughout her career Jan has performed as both a solo and collaborative musician, designed and led international hymn festivals, taught workshops on a variety of topics, and inspired audiences and congregations.
 While in high school in Colby, Kansas, Jan was invited to play her first European piano recital in Andover, England.
-Since then she has performed in many venues in North America, and in Australia, Europe, Russia, South Korea, and Tahiti.
-She has undertaken multiple tours of the United Kingdom, including organ concerts at the grand cathedrals of Chester, Exeter, and St. Paul’s in London.
-In 2015, she designed and led a hymn festival at the International Gathering of Hymn Societies at Cambridge University.
+Since then, she has performed in many venues in North America and Europe, and in Australia, Russia, South Korea, and Tahiti.
+Her multiple tours of the United Kingdom have included organ concerts at the grand cathedrals of Chester, Exeter, and St. Paul’s in London.
+In 2015 she designed and led a hymn festival at the International Gathering of Hymn Societies at Cambridge University.

-Jan has been featured at regional and national conventions of the American Guild of Organists (AGO), the American Choral Directors Association, the Hymn Society in the United States and Canada, and other musicians’ organizations, and has been heard many times on American Public Media’s nationally broadcast program Pipedreams.
-She has collaborated with many ensembles, including the Bach Aria Soloists, the Phoenix Chorale, Kantorei Denver, the Kansas City Chorale, the Kansas City Symphony and Symphony Chorus, and others.
+Jan has been a featured artist and teacher at regional and national conventions of the American Guild of Organists (AGO), the American Choral Directors Association, the Hymn Society in the United States and Canada, and other musicians’ organizations, and has been heard on many broadcasts of American Public Media’s national program Pipedreams.
+She has collaborated with ensembles including the Bach Aria Soloists, the Phoenix Chorale, Kantorei Denver, the GRAMMY-winning Kansas City Chorale, the GRAMMY-nominated Kansas City Symphony and Symphony Chorus, and others.

-Dr. Kraybill’s degrees in music education and piano and organ performance were earned at Kansas State University and the Conservatory of Music and Dance at the University of Missouri-Kansas City.
-In 2010 she achieved the distinction of Fellow of the AGO, organists’ highest certification level.
-She has served in many elected local, regional, and national roles in the AGO, The Hymn Society, and the Master Teacher Institute, most recently as Executive Director of The Hymn Society in the U.S. and Canada.
+Dr. Kraybill’s degrees in music education and piano and organ performance were earned at Kansas State University and the Conservatory of Music and Dance in Kansas City.
+In 2010, she achieved the distinction of Fellow of the AGO, the highest certification level available for organists.
+She has served in many elected local, regional, and national roles in the AGO, The Hymn Society, and the Master Teacher Institute, including Executive Director of The Hymn Society in the U.S. and Canada.
+In 2024, The Hymn Society awarded her their highest honor, naming her a Fellow of The Hymn Society (FHS).
 She is a member of Mensa.
 Her extra-musical interests include antiquing, lace making, and riding her Harley-Davidson motorcycle.

 Visit www.jankraybill.com for more information and Jan’s concert schedule.